Lahiru-360/ticketapp/README.md

 ## Contributing

 This is a demonstration project for internal company use.
-For modifications or contributions, please contact the development team.
+For modifications or contributions, please contact the developer.

-## License

-This project is proprietary and intended for internal company use only.

-## Support

-For issues or questions about the ticketing system, contact your IT administrator or the development team.
+**Author:** Lahiru Hettiarachchi (Developer)